-SPECIAL THANKS TO OUR SPONSORS AND ORGANIZATIONAL PARTNERS FOR THEIR SUPPORT AND COLLABORATION larioianawines.com federation.coo vallevworker.coor deeprootorganic.coop operative enterprise.
-I feel honored to have been twice always open to your thoughts and feedback. elected to your board of directors and to have spent Our communities need us now more than ever before and the past year as board president.
-My board service has I am eager to see what we can accomplish together as we prompted me to learn about and visit many of our member continue to grow, evolve, and demonstrate the value of co-ops.
-In fact, there are only four of our storefront co-ops the co-operative business model. that I have yet to visit (Cambridge, High Falls, Wolfeboro, I appreciate you all. and Dorchester...you are on my list).
-What I have learned is that while each of our co-ops is unique in the same John Crane.
-President way that each of our communities are unique, there is a Neighboring Food Co-op Association common thread of co-operative principles and values that General Manager, Portland Food Co-op makes me feel at home no matter which one of you I visit. john.crane@portlandfood.coop I honor the work you all do to express the value of the co-FOOD CO-OP operative model in your own communities. 切 STARTUP
+Our region is unique in having this community of food co-ops who choose to work together toward a shared vision of a thriving co-operative economy, rooted in a healthy, just, and sustainable food system, and a vibrant community of cooperative enterprise.
+I feel honored to have been twice elected to your board of directors and to have spent the past year as board president.
+My board service has prompted me to learn about and visit many of our member co-ops.
+In fact, there are only four of our storefront co-ops that I have yet to visit (Cambridge, High Falls, Wolfeboro, and Dorchester...you are on my list).
+What I have learned is that while each of our co-ops is unique in the same way that each of our communities are unique, there is a common thread of co-operative principles and values that makes me feel at home no matter which one of you I visit.
+I honor the work you all do to express the value of the co-operative model in your own communities.